liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/02-development-lifecycle-for-liferay-workspaces.markdown

     include file-server
     ...

-You don't have to worry about applying these subprojects because the workpslace plugin does it for you.
+You don't have to worry about applying these subprojects because the workspace plugin does it for you.
 Likewise, if a folder in the `/themes` folder includes a `liferay-theme.json` file, the `gulp` plugin is applied to it; if a folder in the `/modules` folder includes a `bnd.bnd` file, the